Pol-Individual Conflict of Interest

 June 27, 1983

-University Community (administrators, faculty, staff and students) and affiliated researchers
+This policy applies to the University Community (administrators, faculty, staff, and students) and affiliated researchers.

 This policy governs conflicts of interest and applies to situations involving covered individuals.
 It is the policy of the University of Louisville to ensure its transactions are conducted with integrity.
 It is the policy of the University of Louisville to require disclosure of external interests from covered individuals in order to manage, reduce, and/or eliminate identified conflicts of interest.
 This policy, and its associated policies, outlines the guiding principles and procedures utilized by the University of Louisville to identify and manage conflicts of interest that present a significant risk to actual or perceived objectivity of transactions conducted in the name of the University of Louisville.

 The following principles shall assist covered individuals and the Institution in addressing individual conflict of interest:

 I. The Institution encourages covered individuals to engage in professional and business interaction with public and private entities.
 However, such professional activities can create conflicts of interest or the appearance of conflicts of interest that must be addressed.

 II.
 Disclosure of external and professional interests is essential to allow for review by the Institution.